Axlfc/get-winget/README.md

 <br></br>

-- Download the script, check for recent stable versions of releases of winget github inside the script variable to hold the link of winget's intaller.
+- Download the script, check for recent stable versions of releases of winget github inside the script variable to hold the url of winget's intaller from its github.

 - Execute `install-winget` script to begin the installation of winget on the computer if the Execution Policies have been correctly set.